Grv90/spring-hibernate-starter/README.md

 1. Clone https://github.com/Grv90/spring-hibernate-starter.git
 2. go the project directory and run
     mvn clean install
-3. to run migration script
+3. to run migration script (resource/db/changelog/db.changelog-master.xml is file contain all the migration scripts, a newly created script has to be present in this file.)
     java -jar -Druntype=migration target/filename.jar
 4. to run the project
     java -jar target/filename.jar